 For Alcantara, it means furthering the dream that owner and proprietor Barbara Predmore, a Farm Bureau member, started more than a decade ago.
 “It’s all about slowing down and appreciating both the land and the wine,” said Predmore in a recent publication.

 The 87-acre vineyard and winery is located at the confluence of the Verde River and Oak Creek and currently produces 12 different varietals.
 “The rocky limestone soil and sunny climate in the Verde is very similar to the wine making regions of France and Italy and after two years of experimentation the results are everything we hoped for and then some,” Adds Predmore.
 “We have the most estate grapes.
-Alcantara’s wine maker and vineyard manager helps other Arizona-based wineries with vineyard and wine consulting.”
+Alcantara’s

 The Rural Development funds awarded to Alcantara will be used as working capital for increasing the vineyard’s operational capacity for winemaking and expanding their market program.
 “They’re not just giving us the money.
 We have to first invest our own dollars and they then reimburse us; this contribution will work out to about 50 cents to the dollar.
 The idea is to assist and inspire us, and other businesses awarded grant monies, to invest and go to the next level with our businesses.
 We’re absolutely thrilled that USDA is looking at the rural communities and helping us grow them.
 I am so enthusiastic about the economic contribution agriculture gives to us and this grant is part of that process.”